MohammedThouseefM/studio/README.md

 ## Key Features

 ### For Students:
-- **Secure Login:** Students can log in using their university number and roll number.
+- **Secure Login:** Students can log in using their university number and date of birth.
 - **Attendance Dashboard:** A comprehensive view of their attendance, including:
     - Overall percentage with a progress bar.
     - Subject-wise attendance breakdown.